 Just like us, dogs have a whole host of friendly microbes which exist in their gut.
 Most of the time, these bacteria live in perfect harmony, helping to digest food, fight off pathogens and boost the immune system.
 But this delicate balance of microbes can be offset by a variety of things, such as:

-This imbalance can cause many unpleasant things for your dog’s digestion – like flatulence, diarrhoea, cramps or even vomiting.
-This is where YuMOVE Digestive Care for Dogs can help (more on this below).
+This imbalance can cause many unpleasant things for your dog’s digestion – like flatulence, loose stools, cramps or even vomiting.

-How YuMOVE Digestive Care helps your dog’s digestion
+How YuMOVE Digestive Care can support your dog’s digestion

 YuMOVE Digestive Care for Dogs is a unique mix of prebiotic and probiotic bacteria, specifically developed to support your pet’s digestive health and calm sensitive tummies.
-It works by keeping stools firm, reducing wind and increasing 'good' bacteria in the gut.
-YuMOVE Digestive Care PLUS is our high strength version.
-It’s gentle but provides faster support for your dog’s digestion.
+It works by keeping stools firm and increasing 'good' bacteria in the gut.
+YuMOVE Digestive Care PLUS is our high-strength version.
+It’s gentle but provides fast support for your dog’s digestion.

 Every YuMOVE Digestive Care tablet contains 200 million helpful microorganisms, while every sachet of YuMOVE Digestive Care PLUS is packed with over 1 billion!